The Adrenal Glands

 How does LDN work?
 Low doses of Naltrexone taken at temporarily block your opioid receptors.
 This signals your brain that your levels are low, then your body responds by ramping up the production of endorphins.
 This surge of endorphins (and opiate receptors) can modulate your immune system and decrease autoimmune symptoms.

-Symptoms of minor cases of COVD-19 infection are similar to a severe cold or flu and include: fever >101.5, headache, and cough.
+Symptoms of minor cases of Covid-19 infection are similar to a severe cold or flu and include: fever >101.5, headache, and cough.
+A common hallmark symptom is loss of taste or smell.
 Severe symptoms indicating the need for urgent medical care include: severe shortness of breath, chest pain, loss of consciousness (or inability to be aroused), blue face/lips.

-The main epidemiological problem with this virus is that unlike the flu with an incubation time of ~2 days, this COVID’s incubation time can be as long as 14 days (average ~5 days).
-This means that asymptomatic carriers can infect others long before they feel sick themselves.
+Unlike the influenza virus, with an incubation period of ~2 days, Covid-19 can have a incubation/prodromal period as long as 14 days (average ~5 days).
+This means that asymptomatic carriers can easily infect others well before they feel sick themselves.